Reporting Data Breaches: Do you need to do it?

 Hong Kong’s flag carrier, Cathay Pacific, has been the latest in the long list of companies affected by major digital data breaches.
 It was reported that the sensitive data of over 9.4 million customers were compromised due to the incident.
 Over 400 expired credit card numbers, and 27 active cards (without CVV information) were leaked.
+In these situations, is reporting data breaches a legal necessity?

 The breach that resulted in the data leakages had in fact occurred in March 2018, months prior to Cathay Pacific’s official announcement.
 The company now states that this was when they began noticing suspicious activity in their servers.
 However, it was decided that the information would be held from the public in order to avoid creating an “unnecessary scare”.